Skip to the main content

 Duties

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 Infection control professionals:

-• follow IPC-related best practices (as an example to other health care workers)
+• Follow IPC-related best practices as an example to other health-care workers

-• prepare and submit reports detailing IPC surveillance, compliance and strategies
+• Prepare and submit reports detailing IPC surveillance, compliance, and strategies

-• perform risk management assessments
+• Perform and help others perform infection-control risk assessments

-• conduct literature reviews on IPC, study the findings, suggest changes and follow up (as needed)
+• Conduct literature reviews on IPC, study the findings, suggest changes, and follow up as needed

 Working Conditions

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 • Strength Required Strength requirements vary

 Hours of work may vary.
-Infection control professionals may work full time, part time, or casual hours.
-They often work standard weekday hours.
-However, they may work some weekend and holiday shifts.
-Some infection control professionals are on call during off hours.
-Those working outside of Edmonton or Calgary may travel to assigned sites to provide service.
+Infection control professionals often work standard weekday hours.
+However, they may also work some weekend and holiday shifts.
+They may work full-time, part-time, or on a casual / on-call basis.
+Some infection control professionals are always on call during off hours.

 Interests & Abilities